fruit/sfCacheTaggingPlugin/README.markdown

                                             # from/to cache with custom serialization/de-serialization

             #object_class_tag_name_provider: # you can customize tag name naming
-            #                                # useful for multi-environment models
+            #                                # useful for multi-application models
             #  - ProjectToolkit              # [class name]
             #  - formatObjectClassName       # [static method name]